Back to posts

 INDEX idx_level (level) TYPE bloom_filter(0.1);

-Query Throttling: They’ve implemented throttling mechanisms to handle high query loads and ensure system availability.
-This way, they can manage peak loads without sacrificing performance.
+Query Throttling: They’ve implemented throttling mechanisms to handle high query loads and ensure system availability, managing peak loads without sacrificing performance.

-Metrics Collection: They opted for prometheus to scrape ClickHouse metrics and Grafana for visualization.
-This setup helps monitor system performance in real-time and set up alerts.
+Metrics Collection: They opted for Prometheus to scrape ClickHouse metrics and Grafana for visualization, monitoring system performance in real-time and setting up alerts.

 The move to ClickHouse has been a game changer for Zomato.